 - Apple Peanut Butter Sandwiches – Your kids might enjoy apples and peanut butter any old time.
 Add a fun twist by stacking them into sandwiches and making unique cut-outs like a snowman or Christmas tree!
 This is among the healthy Christmas treats for a school party that will impress.
 Also, you don’t have to bake it!

 - Nice Cream – Ice cream doesn’t have to be the kind of treat full of sugar and spice and everything nice!
-This version uses bananas as a base and adds the festive flavor of peppermint for a truly seasonal Christmas treat.
+Try making “nice cream” instead.
+You can use bananas as a base and add the festive flavor of peppermint for a truly seasonal Christmas treat.